FastMaster678/OpenCorePkg-Made-Easy/README.md

 <img src="/Docs/Logos/OpenCore_Made_Easy.png" width="400" height="155"/>

 Welcome to OpenCore Made Easy!
+But first, two things to know:

-(DEFINITELY NOT OFFICIAL.
+1. DEFINITELY NOT OFFICIAL.
 To stay up to date with the latest builds of the real thing, see the [original repo](https://github.com/acidanthera/OpenCorePkg)).
+2. This is only a concept, not a working program.
+Unfortunately, I don't know coding nearly as good as Acidanthera does, so I wouldn't know how to make this concept come to life.
 -----

-OpenCore bootloader, with generators to get OpenCore up and running fast without troubleshooting pain.

-❗I haven't done anything yet!
-Come back when this fork is ready!❗

-🕒In the meantime, you can check my Hello-World repository, which is under active development.
+OpenCore Legacy Patcher-like GUI concept program, that would automate the process of configuring your config.plist file to your CPU and discrete GPU, therefore decreasing headaches.

+The following text below comes from the original repository.
 ## Libraries

 This repository also contains additional UEFI support common libraries shared by other projects in [Acidanthera](https://github.com/acidanthera).
 The primary purpose of the library set is to provide supplemental functionality for Apple-specific UEFI drivers.
 Key features: